adjtomo/seisflows/README.md

 SeisFlows has an idiosyncratic workflow-based design informed by familiarity with diverse research problems (oil and gas exploration, earthqake tomography, medical imaging) and experience running in diverse environments (laptops, desktops, and a variety of high-performance computing clusters).

-With SeisFlows, wave simulations must be performed using an external software packagesuch as SPECFEM2D or SPECFEM3D.
+With SeisFlows, wave simulations must be performed using an external software package such as SPECFEM2D or SPECFEM3D.
 The ability to interface with external solvers ensures flexibility.
 The choice of SPECFEM2D/3D for the default solver interfaces creates an opportunity to take advantage of cutting-edge meshing and hardware accelaration capabilities.

 At the same time, the need for an external solver creates additional work for the user.
 To carry out an inversion, one must become familiar not only with SeisFlows, but also with a separate solver package.
 If you decide to try SeisFlows, it should be fairly straightforward to run the checkerboard and Marmousi examples available at [readthedocs.org](http://seisflows.readthedocs.org/en/latest/).
 To move beyond these examples, one would need to become familiar with how to set up simulations with SPECFEM2D/3D, and in paricular, with how to create models in SPECFEM2D/3D's idionsyncratic binary format.